jingquanalex/workshop_threejs_2021/readme.md

 gl_FragColor = vec4(color, 1);
 ```

-One last thing in the shader code is to convert the fragment color value from linear to sRGB space:
+One last thing in the shader code is to convert the fragment color value in `gl_FragColor` from linear back to sRGB space:

 ```glsl
 // Convert fragment color from linear space back to sRGB space
 #include <encodings_fragment>
 ```

-We append the three.js shader chunk code to convert our `gl_FragColor` value from linear color space to sRGB color space.
-We want to ensure that all input color values (object color, light color, textures) are transformed into linear space, before performing computation on them.
-When the final fragment color is derived, we transform the color value back to sRGB space before outputting them to the frame buffer.
+We want to ensure that all input color values (e.g. object color, light color, sampled texture color) are transformed into linear space before performing computation using them.

 > Colors (RGB values) can be represented in many coordinate spaces.
 Some of the color space (or color encoding) takes into account the computer display's exponential gamma function.
-The problem arises when we compute color values in a non-linear space, resulting in an unexpected shift in color hue or intensity.
+The problem arises when we compute color values in a non-linear space, resulting in an erroneous color hue or intensity value.
 For more information: https://learnopengl.com/Advanced-Lighting/Gamma-Correction

 - Next, we need to define the uniform variable values in our `ShaderMaterial` object: